bright/new-www/content/blog/femtech-conferences-meetups.md

 **Key speakers**: Information to be announced

-This summit focuses on addressing challenges women face in the workplace, offering tools to advance careers, and promoting DEI in health care.
-Open to all genders, it features discussions on leadership, emotional intelligence, and more.
+This summit focuses on addressing challenges women face in the workplace, offering tools to advance careers, and promoting DEI (diversity, equity and inclusion) in health care.

 [women.risehealth.org](https://www.women.risehealth.org/)